Open to Three Rivers residents and those working or in education in Three Rivers District.

 Over 8oz/230 grams each

 Box, basket, trug.
-Max 16"/40cm x 10"/25cm with a minimum of 5 vegetables.
+Max 16"/40cm x 10"/25cm.
+4-6 vegetables varieties, one or more of each

 > View detailed information

+Marrow, heaviest.
 Colin Lucas trophy for the Heaviest Marrow

 Max 30cm height and width, no height restriction.